faisalman/ua-parser-js/readme.md

 # UAParser.js

-JavaScript library to detect Browser, Engine, OS, CPU, and Device type/model from User-Agent data that can be used either in browser (client-side) or node.js (server-side).
+JavaScript library to detect Browser, Engine, OS, CPU, and Device type/model from User-Agent & Client-Hints data that can be used either in browser (client-side) or node.js (server-side).

 * Author    : Faisal Salman <<f@faisalman.com>>
 * Demo      : https://faisalman.github.io/ua-parser-js